modular/modular/AsyncRT/docs/AsyncValue.md

 ### Access to the `M::AsyncRT::Runtime` for an `AsyncValue`

-The LLCL runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (for example allocating a new `AsyncValue`) require an `M::AsyncRT::Runtime&` to be handy and around.
+The AsyncRT runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (for example allocating a new `AsyncValue`) require an `M::AsyncRT::Runtime&` to be handy and around.
 This can be awkward, because (like an `MLIRContext`) it is almost global state, and it